Breeze/breeze.bridge.angular/README.md

 	`npm install breeze-client --save`

-2. Install breeze-bridge-angular2
+2. Install breeze-bridge-angular

-	`npm install breeze-bridge-angular2 --save`
+	`npm install breeze-bridge-angular --save`

 # Usage #

-A comprehensive example app that makes use of the bridge can be found here: [https://github.com/Breeze/temphire.angular2](https://github.com/Breeze/temphire.angular2).
+A comprehensive example app that makes use of the bridge can be found here: [https://github.com/Breeze/temphire.angular](https://github.com/Breeze/temphire.angular).

 To use the bridge in your own application, the following steps are required.

-Configure `breeze-client` and `breeze-bridge-angular2` in `systemjs.config.js`.
+Configure `breeze-client` and `breeze-bridge-angular` in `systemjs.config.js`.

 ```
   // map tells the System loader where to look for things
   var map = {
     ...
     'breeze-client':              'node_modules/breeze-client',
-    'breeze-bridge-angular2':     'node_modules/breeze-bridge-angular2'
+    'breeze-bridge-angular':     'node_modules/breeze-bridge-angular'
   };

   // packages tells the System loader how to load when no filename and/or no extension
   var packages = {
     ...
     'breeze-client':              { main: 'breeze.debug.js', defaultExtension: 'js'},
-    'breeze-bridge-angular2':     { main: 'index.js', defaultExtension: 'js'}
+    'breeze-bridge-angular':     { main: 'index.js', defaultExtension: 'js'}
   };
 ```

-Import `BreezeBridgeAngular2Module` and add it to the app module's imports.
+Import `BreezeBridgeAngularModule` and add it to the app module's imports.

 ```
-import { BreezeBridgeAngular2Module } from 'breeze-bridge-angular2';
+import { BreezeBridgeAngularModule } from 'breeze-bridge-angular';
 ```

 ```
 @NgModule({
     imports: [
-        BreezeBridgeAngular2Module
+        BreezeBridgeAngularModule
     ],
     bootstrap: [ AppComponent ]
 })